Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 Use this information to set up your generated certificates in their correct locations.

 Configuration set up for both server side and client side of Repository can be found at [Alfresco Docs - Secure keys]({% link search-services/latest/config/keys.md %}#set-up-certificates).
+When using new scripts, make sure the folder path provided in the instruction is replaced with what has been provided in the subfoldername parameter of a script.

 ### Set httpclient properties

-There is also new type of configuration, for Repository HttpClients that is used for communicating with Transform Services.
-Solr configuration is unchanged.
-If you want to enable mTLS, then after setting the properties related to keystore and truststore, just one additional property change is enough.
+There is also a new type of configuration, for Repository HttpClients that are used for communicating with Transform Services.
+Solr configuration stays unchanged.
+If you just want to enable mTLS for Transform Services, then after setting the properties related to keystore and truststore, one additional property change will be enough, since all of them have their default values.

-Below are httpClient properties, where valid substitutes for <service> are: `transform` (T-Router, T-Engines, Transform Aspose, AI Renditions; in enterprise: Shared File Store).
+Below are all httpClient properties, where valid substitutes for <service> are: `transform` (T-Router, T-Engines, Transform Aspose, AI Renditions; in enterprise: Shared File Store).

 ```text
 httpclient.config.<service>.mTLSEnabled